Loan Funds Status

 - Loans need to be accepted or declined through your Student Center on UAConnect.

-- Next, you must complete the Master Promissory Note via the StudentLoans.gov site.
+- You must complete the Master Promissory Note via the StudentLoans.gov site.

-- Before funds are disbursed, you must also fulfill the requirements of enrolling at least half-time and complete Entrance Counseling via the StudentLoans.gov site.
-(Required only the first time you borrow at the University of Arkansas.
-Graduate PLUS Entrance Counseling required for first time Graduate PLUS loans).
+- You must complete Entrance Counseling via the StudentLoans.gov site.
+Note: Entrance Counseling is required only the first time you borrow at the University of Arkansas and Graduate PLUS Entrance Counseling is required for first time Graduate PLUS loans.

 After selecting the aid year you wish to view, you will see your financial aid broken down by the term.
 If you care to see the details of each term, you can select the corresponding link.